 [Summarize investigative steps taken, the analysis conducted, the conclusions reached.
 Also, consider any corrective action taken or planned by the state if violations are found.]

 Further proceedings in this matter are deemed unwarranted and your CASPA is now closed.
-If you have any questions concerning this matter, feel free to contact either myself or [Regional contact name] at [telephone number].
+If you have any questions concerning this matter, please contact either myself or [Regional contact name] at [telephone number].